JCVenterInstitute/HumanSubtractionDB1/README.md

 The script requires a parameter: the path to the scripts directory.
 The script uses other scripts: run_trimmomatic.sh, fastq-filter-by-name.pl.
-The script assumes installed software: bowtie2-build, bowtie2, samtools.
+The script assumes installed software: bowtie2-build, bowtie2, samtools, trimmomatic (and its adapter file).
+The script indexes the database, maps the reads, lists the mapped read names, creates fastq of unmapped reads.